built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-can-a-vendor-use-workspace.md

 ### Services (SDKs)

 If there are specific APIs and functions you want to expose to clients then you might want to use our [Channel API](https://developers.openfin.co/of-docs/docs/channels) so that you can build a specific API that your clients can connect to.
-The Channel API is a low level (the Interop and FDC3 APIs are built on top of it) that lets you have granular control over the exposed functions and who is allowed to connect via the **onConnection** function (similar to how InteopBrokers validate connections).
+The Channel API is a low level API (the Interop and FDC3 APIs are built on top of it) that lets you have granular control over the exposed functions and who is allowed to connect via the **onConnection** function (similar to how InteropBrokers validate connections).

 #### SDK Options